 Just last week, Lofalk urged the court to end creditor protection since Saab, which is owned by Dutch-listed Swedish Automobile, had run out of money.

-Last Tuesday, Muller said that Saab had gotten a first payment of 3.4 million euros from Youngman in order to survive.
-However, it requires more funding so that the wages of its employees would be paid and production would resume. [source: Reuters]
+Last Tuesday, Muller said that Saab had gotten a first payment of EUR3.4 million from Youngman in order to survive.
+However, it requires more funding so that the wages of its employees would be paid and production would resume.